-Phonics is explicitly taught from YR to Y2, through daily discrete phonics sessions, planned using the LCP phonics scheme, which incorporates strategies and ideas from Letters and Sounds.
-Jolly Phonics is used as a resource to support this learning.
+Phonics is explicitly taught throughout YR and Y1, through daily discrete phonics sessions, planned using the Little Wandle phonics scheme.
 Levelled books are provided for children to read at home; these books match the sounds that children are taught in class to enable them to achieve success.

 Pupils read using our progressive book-band scheme.
 In all classes, a love of reading is promoted through regular story, poetry or non-fiction texts being read aloud and discussed.
 Children have the opportunity to choose books from the school library and there are a range of books available in each classroom.